-When a server is installed, it can be added to an existing topology, which will clone the server's.
+When a server is installed, it can be added to an existing topology, which will clone the server's configuration.
 Topology settings are designed to operate without additional configuration.
 If required, some settings can be adjusted to fit the needs of the environment.

 Server configuration settings